Argentina says most debt holders do not want change in bond jurisdiction

 Argentina defaulted in July after a U.S. court blocked an interest payment to holders of its restructured debt governed by U.S. law, ordering the government to settle first with a small group of U.S. hedge funds who spurned previous bond swaps and demand full payment.

-The frozen coupon payment is still held by U.S. intermediary Bank of New York Mellon.
+The frozen coupon payment is still held by U.S. intermediary Bank of New York Mellon (BK.N).

 Kicillof told lawmakers the Buenos Aires government was open to suggestions from bondholders about where to make payments if investors were unhappy with its proposal of Nacion Fideicomisos, a unit of state-controlled Banco Nacion.